Operations · Cedar Rapids, Iowa

 How is this different from hiring a management consultant?

-Smaller scope, faster turnaround, and you work directly with Matt — no team hand-offs or bloated discovery process.
+Smaller scope, faster turnaround, and you work directly with Matt, with no team hand-offs or bloated discovery process.
 The goal is to find the highest-leverage fix and do something useful about it, not to produce a 60-page report.

 Do you work with solo founders or just teams?

 Both.
 The work adapts to who's involved.
-A solo founder and a 10-person operations team have different problems, but the approach — map what's real, fix what hurts most — is the same.
+A solo founder and a 10-person operations team have different problems, but the approach is the same: map what's real, fix what hurts most.

 What does the deliverable actually look like?